prachi-thakran/prachi-thakran/README.md

--Hi, I’m @prachi
+Hi, I’m @prachi
--I’m interested in coding and working on projects
+I’m interested in coding and working on projects
--I’m currently an undergraduate student
+I’m currently an undergraduate student email-prachithakran25@gmail.com
--I’m looking to collaborate onweb devloping projects -email-prachithakran25@gmail.com
--Pronouns: she\her
--Fun fact:Good at team work and a great listener

 <!---
 prachi-thakran/prachi-thakran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.